 Finding accommodation in Austin

-Prospective residents planning their relocation to Austin should spend some time investigating their housing options online.
-Online property portals are a great starting point as they provide useful insight into the types of property available at various price points, so those unfamiliar with the city can get an idea of where they might like to live and how much they’ll need to budget.
+Prospective residents planning their relocation to Austin should investigate the city’s housing options online.
+Online property portals are a great starting point.
+They provide helpful insights into the types of property available at various price points, so those unfamiliar with the city can get an idea of where they might like to live and how much they’ll need to budget.

-When considering potential properties, it is important to consider various factors such as access to public transport, proximity to schools, places of work, local amenities and shopping hubs, as well as personal space requirements and lifestyle considerations.
+When considering potential properties, you should consider factors such as access to public transport, proximity to schools, places of work, local amenities and shopping hubs, as well as personal space requirements and lifestyle considerations.

-Real estate agents based in Austin will also be able to guide new residents and advise on the suitable areas and suburbs of the city, which will make the process of finding a home that meets their own requirements much easier.
+Real estate agents based in Austin can also guide new residents and advise on suitable areas of the city, making the process of finding a home that meets their own requirements much easier.

 Renting accommodation in Austin